 It doesn't need to be this way.
 If handled properly, short-term or even long-term debt can be used to reach one's goals quicker than otherwise thought possible.

 Debt should be seen as a means to an end, not an end in itself.
 Debt has the potential to improve someone's standard of living, comfort level, and provide a better quality of life.
 The debt payoff process should be thought of as an investment in your future, but you have to have a plan in place.

 In order to get out of debt, it's essential to understand what got you into debt in the first place.
-Debts can be paid off in a variety of ways, but the debt payoff process should be carefully planned out.
+Debts can be paid off in various ways, but the debt payoff process should be carefully planned.

 The following are five strategies for how people have done this: